ziotom78/libinsdb/docs/tutorial.rst

     pip3 install libinsdb

-Refer to :ref:`Installation` for further details.
+Refer to :ref:`installation-label` for further details.

 Connecting to the database
 --------------------------